willjliu02/ImageProcessing/README.md

   - FlipImage: Represents a command to either vertically or horizontally flip an image.
     - UPDATE: We changed this to an abstract class so more flips could be added without code
     - repetition.
-  - Horizontal Flip: NEW, class that extends FlipImage and horizontally flips the image.
+  - Horizontal Flip: Class that extends FlipImage and horizontally flips the image.
-  - Vertical Flip: NEW, class that extends FlipImage and vertically flips the image.
+  - Vertical Flip: Class that extends FlipImage and vertically flips the image.
   - FocusComponent: Creates a grayscale image based off the specified component.
     - UPDATE: This is now an abstract class to avoid code duplication.
-  - FocusRed: NEW, Class that extends FocusComponent and creates a greyscale with the red component
+  - FocusRed: Class that extends FocusComponent and creates a greyscale with the red component
-  - FocusGreen: NEW, Class that extends FocusComponent and creates a greyscale with the green component
+  - FocusGreen: Class that extends FocusComponent and creates a greyscale with the green component
-  - FocusBlue: NEW, Class that extends FocusComponent and creates a greyscale with the blue component
+  - FocusBlue: Class that extends FocusComponent and creates a greyscale with the blue component
-  - FocusValue: NEW, Class that extends FocusComponent and creates a greyscale with the value component
+  - FocusValue: Class that extends FocusComponent and creates a greyscale with the value component
   - FocusIntensity: NEW, Class that extends FocusComponent and creates a greyscale with the intensity component
-  - FocusLuma: NEW, Class that extends FocusComponent and creates a greyscale with the luma component
+  - FocusLuma: Class that extends FocusComponent and creates a greyscale with the luma component
   - Color Transformation: Transforms the colors of the image, currently supporting making a greyscale one and applying a sepia filter.
     - UPDATE: We changed this to an abstract class so that more color transformations plus
     greyscale and sepia would be compatible without code repetition.
-  - Greyscale: NEW, Class that extends Color Transformation and adds the greyscale filter.
+  - Greyscale: Class that extends Color Transformation and adds the greyscale filter.
-  - Sepia: NEW, Class that extends Color Transformation and adds the sepia filter.
+  - Sepia: Class that extends Color Transformation and adds the sepia filter.
   - Filter: Applies a filter on the image, currently supporting either blurring or sharpening.
     - UPDATE: We changed this to an abstract class to avoid code repetition.
-  - Blur: NEW, Class that extends Filter and represents blurring an image.
+  - Blur: Class that extends Filter and represents blurring an image.
-  - Sharpen: NEW, Class that extends Filter and represents sharpening an image.
+  - Sharpen: Class that extends Filter and represents sharpening an image.
   - IImageProcessor: Allows different commands for editing to be placed on an image.
   - ImageCommand: Represents applying an edit on a given image.
   - ImageProcessorModel: Saves image references, while also performing image edits